Rays vs. Orioles Player Props Betting Odds

-Player prop betting options for Wander Franco, Adley Rutschman and others are available in the Tampa Bay Rays-Baltimore Orioles matchup at Tropicana Field on Tuesday, starting at 6:40 PM ET.
+Player prop bet odds for Wander Franco, Adley Rutschman and others are listed when the Tampa Bay Rays host the Baltimore Orioles at Tropicana Field on Wednesday at 12:10 PM ET.

 Bet on this matchup or its props with BetMGM!